ministryofjustice/moj-frontend/docs/get-involved/contribute.md

 title: Propose a new component or pattern
 redirect_from: /community/contribute
 showHelp: true
+lede: Learn how to add a component or pattern to the MoJ Design System.
+This is open to everyone.
 eleventyNavigation:
   key: Propose a new component or pattern
   parent: Get involved
   order: 10
   excerpt: "Follow these 3 steps to propose a new building block.
 Anyone can do this."
-  lede: "Learn how to add a component or pattern to the MoJ Design System.
-This is open to everyone."
 ---

 ## Step 1: Check the contribution criteria